awsdocs/aws-opsworks-user-guide/doc_source/cookbooks-101-opsworks-s3-opsworks.md

 + Because AWS OpsWorks Stacks has already installed the SDK for Ruby, the `chef_gem` resource has been deleted\.
 + The recipe does not pass any credentials to `AWS::S3.new`\.

   Credentials are automatically assigned to the application based on the instance's role\.
-For more information, see [Using IAM Roles for Amazon EC2 Instances with the AWS SDK for Ruby](http://docs.aws.amazon.com/AWSSdkDocsRuby/latest/DeveloperGuide/ruby-dg-roles.html)\.
 + The recipe uses `Chef::Log.info` to add a message to the Chef log\.

 Create a stack for this example as follows\.
 You can also use an existing Windows stack\.
 Just update the cookbooks, as described later\.